tonatona-project/tonatona/README.md

 ## Goals for Tonatona

-Tonatona is meant to make it easy to write web applications.
+Tonatona is meant to make it easy to write applications.
 Its goal is to free the end-user from having to write anything but their application's business logic.

 We have the following goals and objectives in mind when developing Tonatona and the plugins.

--   Tonatona should make it easy to get up and running with writing web applications.
+-   Tonatona should make it easy to get up and running with writing Haskell applications.
 It is perfect when you are on a small team.

     When you team or project grows larger, it may be worthwhile to move away